 The curriculum has been designed to provide strong technical preparation in ISE.
 You enter the BS ISE program either as a sophomore, as a transfer from another school such as community colleges or other SUNY school, or as an internal transfer.

 Entering students to the program (as freshmen) are part of the Engineering Design Division.
 After the fundamental concepts are studied, students advance to more specialized and

 robust ISE topics in our upper division courses.
 Beginning in the sophomore year,

 exploration of individual interests is encouraged through the use of technical and

-The ISE curriculum is available here by selecting the start year for the degree.
+The ISE curriculum is available here.
 Please note that prerequisites of core courses in the curriculum are strictly enforced.
 Please consult with your SSIE Undergraduate Advisor or the Watson School Advising Office if you have any questions.

 Health Systems Engineering

 You can get a glimpse into the SSIE Department’s pioneering efforts in health systems engineering by taking the related course offerings or conducting research in health care.